FAQ

 Q: Do I have to be at every tryout?

 A: No, but it is to your advantage to be at every tryout so that you are not only exposed to the coaches more, but you also gain more knowledge and more touches on the ball.
 If you must miss a tryout, let your coach know as soon as possible and hopefully, something can be worked out.
-Please note, there may be a 3rd tryout date listed, by invite-only.
-Make sure you talk to your coaches if you're going to miss one of the first 2 tryouts.

 Q: Why should I try out for Apex?